 2. What to expect when you get home.
 What will you be able to do?

 4. How will you manage grocery shopping, cooking and getting medications filled?

 6. What type of problems should you call for?
-The nurse will review this with you.
+The discharge nurse should review this with you.

 7. Understand your medicines before you leave the facility.
-Did they change, why you take them, when to take them, and side effects?
-If you can’t pay for your medicine or can’t get to the pharmacy, let the nurse know.
+Did they change, why you need them, when to take them, and side effects?
+If you can’t pay for your medicine or can’t get to the pharmacy, let the case manager know.

 8. Any discharge tasks (such as monitoring wounds or changing bandages).
 How to do them?
 Make sure you can do the task.
-Let the nurse know if you don’t think you can do it.
+Before you leave the hospital, let the doctor or nurse know if you think you will need help completing the tasks.

 9. Make a follow-up appointment with your PCP within 7 days of going home.
 Your PCP will want to see you.
 The PCP will want to review your plan of care too.
 You should know when to call to report problems.

 10. Be honest.
 Tell the discharge planner if you do not understand any of the instructions.